andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/perf-wardrobe_after.jpeg" alt="After">
 </figure>

-If only the audience could see the organized chaos unfolding backstage.
+If only the audience could take a peek behind the curtain.
 A sweaty maelstrom of flying blouses, jettisoned jeans, and the occasional mad dash to get in position just before your entrance.
 It took a few rehearsals to find out where we had a little buffer to take a breath and where we really needed to hustle.
 And which articles were the trickiest.
 For me it was my socks.
-It took a couple rehearsals to discover that much like Rabbit's maps in Twister the most effective way to prepare my socks is to roll them.
+With time I discovered that the secret was known by Rabbit from Twister all
+along: Roll The Maps (Socks).

 <div class="tenor-gif-embed mb-3" data-postid="14663539" data-share-method="host" data-aspect-ratio="1.92771" data-width="100%"><a href="https://tenor.com/view/twister-rabbit-wise-good-gif-14663539">Twister Rabbit GIF</a>from <a href="https://tenor.com/search/twister-gifs">Twister GIFs</a></div> <script type="text/javascript" async src="https://tenor.com/embed.js"></script>

-Tight fitting jeans proved to be challenge for many others in the company.
-During a particularly stuffy day in the rehearsal studios Alyce proffered a remedy to the denim dilemma,
+For many others, tight fitting jeans proved to be their nemesis.
+During a particularly stuffy day in the studio Alyce proposed a remedy to the denim dilemma,

 "If you coat the inside of your jeans with baby powder it helps get them on when you're sweaty!"